-The folks at Tampa Subaru Dealers told us that with the holidays fast approaching, it’s time for Subaru to repay some of that enthusiasm through its third annual “Share the Love” event.
+But now, with the holidays fast approaching, it’s time for Subaru to repay some of that enthusiasm through its third annual “Share the Love” event.
 From Nov.
 20, 2010, through Jan.
 3, 2011, the automaker will donate $250 for every new Subaru sold or leased to one of five different charities as chosen by the vehicle’s new owner.

 Among the organizations:

 - The American Society for the Prevention of Cruelty to Animals (ASPCA)

 “Over the last two years, Subaru of America, Inc., is proud to have donated nearly $10 million to five great charities,” said Tim Mahoney, senior vice president and CMO of Subaru of America.
 “Now we are bringing in two new charity partners; Ocean Conservancy and Big Brothers Big Sisters.
 We continue to generate a lot of excitement around this program with our employees, dealer body, and of course, our customers.
 Our customers inspired us to create this program to help give back to the community and help those charities that they believe in most.”

 More from Subaru in the News

 - 2011 Subaru Lineup: Five Models, Five IIHS Top Safety Picks

 - Awards Just Keep On Coming For Subaru

 - Subaru Pours On The Speed At SEMA